 The second mission, named Independence, is a 2U satellite developed solely by Vanderbilt.
-This mission contains three experiments and will be launched in fall of 2013 to an altitude of ~500 km for a duration on 1 year.
+This mission contains three experiments and will be launched in winter of 2014 to an altitude of ~500 km for a duration on 1 year.

 Launching CubeSat missions is not new.
 So far, most CubeSat work has been focused on education.
 What’s new is that Vanderbilt researchers can focus on both education and actual hands-on testing with these missions.

 CubeSats are launched as secondary payloads on rockets that are primarily intended to launch other larger spacecraft.
 When the rocket reaches a certain pre-determined location, its sends a signal and the CubeSats are launched on their separate missions.
 They are, so to speak, diminutive cosmic hitchhikers.

 “We can build a CubeSat payload in less than a year and for just about the cost of testing the parts on the ground.
 The overall goal is to validate our computer simulations, which is impossible to do using conventional radiation sources,” said Weller, who is also a professor of electrical engineering.